 I have tested the DigiOne together with the Raspberry Pi 3B+ and Volumio 2.522, which to me, looks like a very appropriate combination.
 What does it sound like?
 Well, what can you say about that...
 Actually it doesn't sound at all!
 The DigiOne appears to be completely transparent and adds practically no sound of its own to the music.
 Pure sound therefore!
 It appears to exude both quiet as well as accurate liveliness when the music demands it.
 Clear, stable, not sharp, not dull or damped.
 Even on my – modest – DIY loudspeakers I hear a pleasant difference between the music played via the HDMI output from the Raspberry Pi and the DigiOne.

 Is the DigiOne worth the three times higher pricetag of the Raspberry Pi?
 As far as I'm concerned, when you look at the entire package – that is, RPi+DigiOne – very much so!
-For give-or-take €150 (including enclosure) you will bring a top-class digital audio player into your house with a ton of features and with specifications that will cause many a high-end player to break out a cold sweat.
+For give-or-take €150 (including enclosure) you will bring a top-class digital audio player into your house with a ton of features and with specifications that will intimidate many a high-end player.
 Of course, there are better options, but none that I have found at this price.